-Foreign exchange gains and losses that relate to borrowings are presented in the consolidated statements of loss, within finance costs.
-All other foreign exchange gains and losses are presented in the consolidated statements of loss on a net basis within other gains/(losses)- net.
+Since the Group has no borrowings, all foreign exchange gains or losses are presented in the consolidated statements of loss on a net basis within other gains/(losses)-net.

 Non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
 Translation differences on assets and liabilities carried at fair value are reported as part of the fair value gain or loss.
 For example, translation differences on non-monetary assets and liabilities such as equities held at fair value through profit or loss are recognized in profit or loss as part of the fair value gain or loss and translation differences on non-monetary assets such as equities classified as at fair value through other comprehensive income are recognized in other comprehensive income.